 Always a significant climb when it's included, some say the Tour de France is won on l'Alpe d'Huez.

-The only grand tour that more-or-less started on time this year, and we love the colours.
+The only grand tour that more-or-less started on time last year, and we love the colours.

 We're quite fond of baked goods as well, so if anyone can find a 'Will ride for cake' shirt, let us know.